The chargeless black shield of the Night's Watch

 - Ulmer, a grey-bearded outlaw, once part of the Kingswood Brotherhood.
 Skilled with a bow.

-- Yoren, senior "wandering crow" or recruiter for the Watch.
+- Yoren, senior wandering crow.
 He attempts to smuggle Arya Stark to the north, but is killed at the Gods Eye fighting Lannister men under Amory Lorch who are searching for the outlaw Beric Dondarrion.

 The Night's Watch is a shadow of what it once was.